 Put on your hat, scarf and gloves, grab your binoculars and head to the beach.
 Winter is prime time to go seal watching on Long Island.

 Did you know that seals swim near Long Island’s shores?
-Up until a couple of years ago, I certainly didn’t – at least not anywhere that I could see them.
+I certainly didn’t – at least not anywhere that I could see them.

-Yes, seal watching on Long Island is something you can actually do.
-I first became aware of our pinniped neighbors through the Riverhead Foundation for Marine Research and Preservation.
-Foundation naturalists lead seal watch cruises from the Nautical Mile in Freeport every year from late December through April when harbor seals inhabit the island’s surrounding waters.
+Yes, seal watching on Long Island is something you can do.
+I first became aware of our pinniped neighbors several years ago through the New York Marine Rescue Center.
+Naturalists from the center lead seal watch cruises from the Nautical Mile in Freeport every year from late December through April when harbor seals inhabit the island’s surrounding waters.

-I boarded the Captain Lou Fleet fishing boat both excited and skeptical, and bundled up to my eyes.
+I boarded the Captain Lou Fleet fishing boat excited and bundled up to my eyes.
 It was an unusually mild February afternoon the day of our cruise, but the wind was bitter out on the water.
 Thankfully, the heated cabin and hot chocolate provided some relief.

 As we neared our destination in Hempstead Bay, it wasn’t long before the naturalists on board began to point out harbor seals.
 Soon after the first one poked its head up beside the boat, a few more popped up, coaxing all the sightseers from one side of the vessel to the other.
 At one point we came across a group that looked as if they were having their own private beach party, feeding, playing and even jumping out of the water.
 By the end of the day, we spotted almost 20!